mpicbg-scicomp/BioImageEssentialsToolbox/Readme.md

 * Exerimental: "Particle Analyser_": ParticleAnalyserIJ1Plugin
 * "Auto Display Range": AutoDisplayRangePlugin

+#### What to do if an old plugin should be ported to the new suite?
+* Start with copying the plugin class file
+* Change the package name from XX to YY
+* Add all missing dependency files and tests
+* only needed if the old plugin is distributed at the same time: Change the name in the menu entry

 #### Other removed plugins (maybe they are IJ2 and appeared automatically?)
 * Volume Manager